Joel-Mercier/expo-starter/README.md

 ```bash
 cp .env.example .env
 ```

-Fill in the values with `http://<your-local-ip>:8000` and value of `SUPABASE_ANON_KEY` from `supabase/apps/studio/.env`.
+The value for `SUPABASE_URL` should be `http://<your-local-ip>:8000` if you are running the app on a real device on the same network or `http://localhost:8000` if you are running the app on your local machine.
+If you changed the port in the supabase/docker/.env file, make sure to update the value accordingly.

-It will only work with a device on the same network, `localhost` is fine for testing on the same machine.
+Fill in the value of `SUPABASE_ANON_KEY` from `supabase/docker/.env`.

 ### 6. Run the app